Foldings in relatively hyperbolic groups: Carrier Graphs of groups

 (4) Write $U$ in the form $gQg^{-1}$ with $g\in G$ und $Q\le P_i$ for a suitable $i$.
 Create a new peripheral star $C$ consisting of a single edge $e'$ with $g_{e'}=1$, a central vertex $c$ and a vertex $w$ such that $A_w=A_c=Q$.
 Connect $w$ to $v$ by an edge $e$ with edge group $A_e=Q$ and $g_e=g$.

-(1) In the last step the elements of essential edges are modified to guarantee they are of minimal possible length, i.e. that 4. of Definition~\ref{def:nu-normal} holds.
+(1) In this step the elements of essential edges are modified to guarantee they are of minimal possible length, i.e. that 4. of Definition~\ref{def:nu-normal} holds.
 By Lemma~\ref{lem:bounded-generation} this also implies that (1) holds.